Merzasphor/MWSE/docs/source/references/other/ni-class-hierarchy.md

 ### Animation Classes
 - niObject
 	- niColorData
-	- niExtraData - Not related to animation
+	- niExtraData - this type is not related to animation by itself.
 		- niTextKeyExtraData
 	- <span  style = "color:YellowGreen">niFloatData</span>
 	- niKeyframeData